Thank you for subscribing to Seavoices’ updates!

 4 mins

-Ms Liew was among the key Singapore and international maritime industry experts and thoughts leaders, who included Ms Caroline Yang, President of Singapore Shipping Association, gathered at the Forum, as part of the Singapore Maritime Week held at the Sands Expo and Convention Centre on 28 April 2023, to delve into the overarching theme on ‘Creating a Pathway towards a Future-ready Maritime Manpower’.
+Ms Liew was among the key Singapore and international maritime industry experts and thought leaders, who included Ms Caroline Yang, President of the Singapore Shipping Association, gathered at the Forum as part of the Singapore Maritime Week held at the Sands Expo and Convention Centre on 28 April 2023, to delve into the overarching theme of ‘Creating a Pathway towards a Future-ready Maritime Manpower.’

 During the conversation on Emerging Skills and Future Jobs within the Maritime Industry, Ms Liew highlighted that Unions can play a vital role in working alongside shipping companies to reach their strategic goals and vision.